-Funding from the United States' National Institutes of Health (NIH) was the only international source of funding named in the reports from the facilities (\$4.5 million to CCTG as cost recovery for the facility's support of clinical trials by American collaborators and to TCP in user fees for research services).

-Although not explicitly reflected in the reporting, several international organizations shared the research costs of the programs and projects conducted at the facilities.
+Funding from the United States National Institutes of Health (NIH) is the only named international source of funding reported by the facilities (\$4.5 million to CCTG as cost recovery for the facility's support of clinical trials by American collaborators and to TCP in user fees for research services).
+It is important to note that several international organizations shared the research costs of the programs and projects conducted at the facilities, and also contributed through user fees.
 Facilities also reported that they were able to leverage their MSI award for more funding from Canadian granting organizations, including the CFI, as well as from international sources.